Pasture recovery after fire

 The aim of pasture treatment following a fire is generally to speed up the return of the pasture to its original density and productivity.

 Low pasture density is a more important factor than the type of species remaining in reducing pasture production during the year after the fire.

-There are a number of management practices which may improve the recovery of pasture after fire:
+There are a number of management practices that may improve the recovery of pasture after fire:

-- Autumn saving.
-Leaving stock off the burnt pastures for six or more weeks after the autumn break improves the vigour and the growth of surviving plants.
+- Autumn saving — Leaving stock off the burnt pastures for 6 or more weeks after the autumn break improves the vigour and the growth of surviving plants.

-- Seedset.
-The pasture plants should be encouraged to set seed in the spring following the fire.
-This can be assisted by avoiding heavy grazing pressure in the mid-late spring period and not cutting the pasture for hay.
+- Seedset — The pasture plants should be encouraged to set seed in the spring following the fire.
+This can be helped by avoiding heavy grazing pressure in the mid-late spring period and not cutting the pasture for hay.

 Pasture recovery guide